stephaneVercouillieBMID/slate/source/workingVersion.html.md

 ### 4.1.1.
 Claim Types
 Three representations of Claim Values are defined officially:
 - Normal Claims
-- Aggregated Claims (
+- Aggregated Claims (not supported)
-- Distributed Claims
+- Distributed Claims (not supported)
  #### 4.1.1.1.
 Normal Claims
 Claims that are directly asserted by the OpenID Provider.